apache/arrow/dev/README.md

 Merging a pull request requires being a committer on the project.
-In addition you need to have linked your GitHub and ASF accounts on https://gitbox.apache.org/setup/ to be able to push to GitHub as the mainshe remote.
+In addition you need to have linked your GitHub and ASF accounts on https://gitbox.apache.org/setup/ to be able to push to GitHub as the main remote.

 NOTE: It may take some time (a few hours) between when you complete